loldenburg/piwik-manager-appsscript/README.md

 features, they also come with some challenges.
 I summarized them [in this article: "To Meta or not to Meta"](https://thebounce.io/piwik-pro-to-meta-or-not-to-meta-b434f85a81e1).

-Using Piwik Pro Manager **does not conflict with using Meta Sites**, but in your Tag Manager setup, but it helps to understand the differences:
+Using Piwik Pro Manager **does not conflict with using Meta Sites**, but it helps to understand the differences, especially in your Tag Manager setup:

 <!-- TOC --><a name="meta-sites-in-tag-manager"></a>